Responding to COVID-19

 How is COVID-19 tested?

 Currently, testing can be performed through the CDC, state and/or local health departments, and other commercial labs such as LabCorp or Quest.
-Multiple academic medical centers and commercial labs are in various stages of developing their own test kits for COVID-19.
+Multiple academic medical centers and commercial labs have developed their own test kits for COVID-19.

 Learn more about our COVID-19 pricing.

 The CDC has developed testing guidelines for a Person Under Investigation (PUI) and set priority levels.
 These include:

 - Hospitalized patients with symptoms of potential COVID-19 infection, including: fever, cough, shortness of breath, chills, muscle pain, new loss of taste or smell, vomiting or diarrhea, and/or sore throat

 - Health care workers, first responders, and workers in congregate living settings with symptoms